odpi/egeria-docs/site/docs/concepts/software-server-capability.md

 ## Engine

-An engine is a server capability that is programmable to automate specific processes.
+An engine is a software capability that is programmable to automate specific processes.
 Typically these processes manipulate and store data.

 Below are examples of engines: